Personal Savings Account from American Express Bank, FSB

 Daily Balance Computation Method.
 We use the daily balance method to calculate the interest on your account.
 This method applies a daily periodic rate to the principal balance in the account on each day.

-Certificate of Deposit Account
+Certificate of Deposit Account (CD)

 Compounding Frequency.
 Interest on your account will be compounded daily.